WELCOME TO THE NAPA VALLEY!

 China Live (Chinatown) – modern Chinese, beautiful space

-Swan Oyster Depot (Nob Hill) – counter-only, cash-only, seafood perfection
+Swan Oyster Depot (Nob Hill) – counter-only and cash-only

 El Farolito (Mission) – late-night burrito, no frills, essential